Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-15. ###  What do you mean when the p-values are high and low?⭐ `Ans:`In hypothesis testing, the p-value is used to estimate the probability of obtaining a test statistic as extreme or more extreme than the one observed, assuming that the null hypothesis is true.
+15. **What do you mean when the p-values are high and low?**⭐ `Ans:`In hypothesis testing, the p-value is used to estimate the probability of obtaining a test statistic as extreme or more extreme than the one observed, assuming that the null hypothesis is true.
    - A **low p-value (typically less than 0.05) indicates that the evidence against the null hypothesis is strong and that the null hypothesis is unlikely to be true given the data.** In other words, a low p-value suggests that the sample data is unlikely to have occurred by chance alone and that the observed difference is statistically significant.
    - A **high p-value (typically greater than 0.05) indicates that the evidence against the null hypothesis is weak and that the null hypothesis is likely to be true given the data.** In other words, a high p-value suggests that the sample data is likely to have occurred by chance alone and that the observed difference is not statistically significant.

 ---

-16. ### What is the significance of KL Divergence in Machine Learning?⭐⭐
+16. **What is the significance of KL Divergence in Machine Learning?**⭐⭐

    `Ans:` KL divergence (also known as Kullback-Leibler divergence) is a measure of the difference between two probability distributions.
 In machine learning, KL divergence is used to measure the similarity or dissimilarity between two probability distributions, usually between the estimated distribution and the true distribution.
 	- One of the **main uses of KL divergence in machine learning is in the field of unsupervised learning, particularly in the training of generative models.** For example, Variational Autoencoder(VAE) and Generative Adversarial Networks(GANs) use KL divergence as a loss function to measure the difference between the estimated distribution and the true distribution of the data.